 Russia is a country of vast spaces and mysterious paradoxes.
-It is a land of great artists, writers and thinkers who have contributed to world intellectual heritage and their contemporaries who proudly continue their legacy in the cultural and social arena.
+It is a land of great artists, writers and thinkers who have contributed to the world intellectual heritage.
 Russia is also home to prominent scientists, political activists, and incredible athletes.
 The rich and turbulent history of the country has left its imprint on Russia’s remarkable architecture and art, as well as the mentality of the Russian people.

 Russian is among the high priority languages for various federal agencies: the Department of Defense, Department of Energy, Department of Homeland Security, and Department of State have all included Russian on their list of the most critically needed languages.
-The place of Russia and Russian in the Eurasian geographical and cultural context has been, and continues to be, of central interest to the major political powers in the world.
+The place of Russia and Russian in the Eurasian geographical and cultural context has been, and continues to be, of great importance in the political arena.

 Many of our students had gone on to graduate school in a wide variety of areas, including Translation and Interpretation, Criminology, Statistics, History, Speech and Hearing, Public Administration, MBA, Economics, Nuclear Engineering, and Medical School.